supercgor/AmorAFM/README.md

     source .venv/bin/activate

-And download the data and pre-trained models from the following link:
+And download the data and pre-trained models from the following link to `dataset` folder:
     ...

 To predict the AFM images, you should prepare directories as follows:

-- 📦 name_of_dir
+- 📦 ss0
 -  ┣ 📜 0.png
 -  ┣ 📜 1.png
 -  ┣ 📜 2.png